Should your child apply Early Decision?

 Then in the late 1950's, a bunch of small New England colleges (Amherst, Bowdoin, Dartmouth, Wesleyan, and Williams) decided to band together under an overly-elite sounding name ("the Pentagonals") as the first five colleges in the country to offer this thing called "Early Decision."

 If you are reading this, you likely have an idea what this is by now: in essence, these five schools provided slightly easier admissions odds in exchange for a binding admission commitment.
-It allowed admissions reps to have a guaranteed student-body before the regular round of applications and, on the applicants’ side, if they truly had a #1 choice, it gave them slightly better odds of admission.
+It allowed admissions reps to have a guaranteed student-body before the regular round of applications and, on the applicants side, if they truly had a #1 choice, it gave them slightly better odds of admission.

-How this affects you
+How this affects you:

 A rule to follow when deciding to ED or not to ED (assuming, for these purposes, financial aid is not a driving factor):

-• If your child has a clear #1 choice and that school offers ED, your child should absolutely apply in the Early Decision pool--There is no excuse here.
+*If your child has a clear #1 choice and that school offers ED, your child should absolutely apply in the Early Decision pool--There is no excuse here.
 ED offers your child a greater chance of acceptance.
 Your child has a #1 choice school and, if she wants the best chance of going to that #1 school, she should apply ED where she will have a lower admissions bar.

-• If your child does not have a clear #1, your child should absolutely not apply in the Early Decision pool – this rule may be even more important.
+*If your child does not have a clear #1, your child should absolutely not apply in the Early Decision pool--This rule may be even more important.
 Every year I have those over-achieving students that know ED provides a better chance of admission so they don't want to leave their one ED chance on the table.
 However, if you do not have a clear #1 school, do not send a binding admissions agreement out into the world.
 It's not worth it.
 You don't have a #1 and that's ok.
 Keep your options open.
 Apply EA (non-binding) and RD.
 Yes, your chances will be slightly lower, but you'll thank yourself when, in early April, you have several schools to choose from and get to take your pick.

 Do you need help navigating the college search process (or know someone who does)?
-Click here to see if and how I can help (or pass the link along to your fellow parent that might be able to use it)!
+Click here to see if and how we can help (or pass the link along to your fellow parent that might be able to use it)!

 Previous